GabrielOnDelphi/Delphi-LightSaber/README.md

 **Installation**

 Double click the LightSaber.groupproj to load it in Delphi.
 In Project Manager, right click on the group (top) and select "Build all" in the popup menu.
+If you want to install also the visual compoments, right click on them and choose "Install".
+That's it.

 _________________